laxmena/LogProcessing-MapReduce/README.md

 ```
 This command will generate a jar file in `target/scala-3.0.2/LogProcessing-MapReduce-assembly-0.1.jar`

-### Running the Program on VMWare-Hortonbox Sandbox or Other Hadoop VM
+### How to Execute the MapReduce Jobs?

+For detailed step-by-step guide on how to execute LogProcessing-MapReduce jobs on AWS or Hortonworks Sandbox, refer this guide: [Deploying on AWS/Hortonworks Guide](./report/AWS_Hortonworks_Guide.md)

 1. Connect to the remote hadoop master using putty or command line.
 2. Transfer the Input Log Files and JAR file to remote machine.
 Copy the input files to the HDFS directory.
 (See Commands 1, 3 and 4 in __Useful commands__ section below.)